BenMinch/PIGv/README.md

 Unpack the diamond program inside the viral_screening folder `gunzip diamond-linux64.tar.gz|tar -xvzf` *Note: if you have a different computer model than linux64, you may need to install a different version of diamond and can do so [here](https://github.com/bbuchfink/diamond)*

-Download the CheckV database and move it inside the resources folder `checkv download_database ./`
+Download the CheckV database and move it inside the resources folder `checkv download_database ./` .
+Make sure you do this in your conda environment after you have finished downloading dependencies.

 ## ViraScreen